-Energy Transfer Equity, L.P.
+Energy Transfer Partners, L.P.
 Units

-The following table sets forth certain information as of February 11, 2010, regarding the beneficial ownership of our securities by certain beneficial owners, all directors and named executive officers of our General Partner, each of the named executive officers and all directors and executive officers of our General Partner as a group, of our Common Units.
+The following table sets forth certain information as of February 22, 2010, regarding the beneficial ownership of our securities by certain beneficial owners, all directors and named executive officers of the General Partner of our General Partner, each of the named executive officers and all directors and named executive officers of the General Partner of our General Partner as a group, of our Common Units and Class E Units.
 The General Partner knows of no other person not disclosed herein who beneficially owns more than 5% of our Common Units.